ichabodphage/lanny/README.md

 # lanny
-lanny is a work in progress c++ 2d game engine designed for flexibility and customizability in mind
+lanny is a work in progress c++ 2d game engine designed for flexibility and customizability in mind lanny uses an entity component system for handling objects and for general architecture
 ## dependancies
 SFML (used for graphics, audio, and IO)